KPMG: 79% of chip industry expects profits to grow in 2021 amid shortage

 The report also suggested chipmakers and their customers reassess the need for redesign or introduction of micro supply chains for critical components, rather than applying one-size-fits-all supply chain procurement models.

 Many companies already outsource the manufacturing/assembly of their products or key components to third-party suppliers, many of whom are in low-cost manufacturing countries.
 Depending on the arrangement, inventory that is held at the supplier location or in transit could become “accounting inventory” on the books.
 And verifying the completeness, existence, and accuracy of this inventory could present audit challenges.
-Alternatively, operations that elect the “heavier assets-on-hand” approach to address just-in-time requirements open themselves up to greater risk of excess or obsolete inventory.
+Alternatively, operations that elect the heavier assets-on-hand approach to address just-in-time requirements open themselves up to greater risk of excess or obsolete inventory.

 Potential tariffs